mnylc/cit-toolkit/pages/staff.md

 Shelly facilitates the accounting, finance, and human resources functions at METRO.
 She manages membership dues and workshop fees as well.

 Prior to joining METRO, for the past six years, Shelly was an Audit Senior who specialized in non-profit organizations at O’Connor Davies, LLP, a mid-sized accounting and consulting firm based in the New York tri-state area.
 Shelly obtained a B.S in Accounting from St. Francis College.

-## Joan A. Napolitano
-**Hospital Library Services Program Manager**

-Joan oversees all aspects of the Hospital library Services Program from managing services, budget planning, working with vendors and holding the HLSP annual meeting.
-She also coordinates the administration of HLSP grants, including Collection Development Grants, Technology Grants and Medical Information Services Program (MISP) Grants.
-Previously, Joan was the library director for the Catholic Medical Centers of Brooklyn and Queens.
-She received her B.A. at the College of New Rochelle and earned her MSLS from Long Island University.
-Joan is also a longstanding member of the AHIP MLA.

-## Tom Nielsen
-**Member Services Manager**

-Tom Nielsen joined METRO in 2006 as Member Services Manager.
-In this capacity he manages a wide range of member programs and services and provides information about membership benefits to prospective members.
-He also regularly visits and meets with METRO members on site to make sure that METRO services are meeting their needs effectively.
-Tom will also contribute to important efforts to expand METRO’s membership base including essential research to develop new membership categories and more targeted programs and services.

-Tom earned a B.A in English from the University of Minnesota and an M.L.S. from the University of Maryland, College Park.
-Prior to joining METRO, Tom worked for eight years as a solo librarian at Hazen and Sawyer, PC.
-In this position he gained firsthand experience in library management and collection development.

 ## Margo Padilla
 **Strategic Programs Manager**